Active Substance: golimumab

 A risk management plan has been developed to ensure that Simponi is used as safely as possible.
 Based on this plan, safety information has been included in the summary of product characteristics and the package leaflet for Simponi, including the appropriate precautions to be followed by healthcare professionals and patients.

-The company that markets Simponi must provide educational packs for doctors who prescribe Simponi.
-These packs include information on the safety of the medicine.
+In addition, the company that markets Simponi must provide educational packs for doctors who prescribe Simponi with information on the safety of the medicine.
 Patients treated with Simponi must also be given a special alert card that summarises the safety information about the medicine.

 Other information about Simponi